bbatsov/metaredux/_posts/2021-09-28-meta-reduce-2021-2-autumn-begins.md

 - I've switched from Chrome to Firefox for my personal browsing.
 Firefox is awesome!
 I still plan to use Chrome for work.
 - I've switched from LastPass to 1Password and Bitwarden.
 That's not a mistake - I like them both, so I use them both, at least for the time being.
 1Password has better UI/UX, but I like the simplicity of Bitwarden and the fact I don't need a desktop app with it.
 - I've been pondering whether to upgrade my trusted old iPhone XS.
 I love it, but its battery life leaves something to be desired.
-- I've been a super happy Fastmail user for several month now.
+- I've been a super happy Fastmail user for several months now.
 - I've read a ton of books.
 I can highly recommend "The Cult of We".
 - I've started watching the new season of "Sex Education".
 It's awesome!
 - I've started to re-watch Daniel Craig's James Bond movies.
 2 down, 2 to go.